metaplex-foundation/docs/docs/01-programs/00-token-metadata/02-instructions.md

 <ProgramInstruction idl={idl} instruction="MintNewEditionFromMasterEditionViaVaultProxy">

-This instruction is very similar to the one above but it uses a Vault proxy instead of a Token account to prove we are allowed to print new editions from the given Master Edition.
+This instruction is very similar to the one above, but it uses a Vault proxy instead of a Token account to prove we are allowed to print new editions from the given Master Edition.

-It requires the same conditions as the Master Edition account regarding the Mint account and it will also **transfer the Mint Authority and the Freeze Authority from the Mint account** to the new Edition PDA ([Check the FAQ to understand why](./faq#why-are-the-mint-and-freeze-authorities-transferred-to-the-edition-pda)).
+It requires the same conditions as the Master Edition account regarding the Mint account, and it will also **transfer the Mint Authority and the Freeze Authority from the Mint account** to the new Edition PDA ([Check the FAQ to understand why](./faq#why-are-the-mint-and-freeze-authorities-transferred-to-the-edition-pda)).

 </ProgramInstruction>